Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 View of a traditional pagoda in Kyoto surrounded by buildings and a sign for a matcha cafe, under a clear blue sky.

-May is a particularly picturesque time to visit Kyoto, as the city’s landscape is in full bloom with lush greenery and seasonal flowers creating a stunning backdrop for your travels, yet the overcrowding from cherry blossom season tourism has largely subsided.
+May is a particularly picturesque time to visit Kyoto, as the city’s landscape is in full bloom with lush greenery and seasonal flowers creating a stunning backdrop for your travels, yet the cherry blossom crowds have largely subsided.
 The moderate weather during this month is generally mild and pleasant, making it ideal for sightseeing and outdoor recreational activities, as average daytime temperatures range from 59-77°F (15-25°C), with cooler mornings and evenings.
-Rain is relatively infrequent–however my visit towards the tail end of May and very beginning of June in 2024 marked the arrival of the first typhoon of the season, Ewiniar.
+Rain is relatively infrequent—however, my visit towards the tail end of May and very beginning of June in 2024 marked the arrival of the first typhoon of the season, Ewiniar.
 This was notably the fifth-latest starting Pacific typhoon season on record, which brought a few days of heavy rainfall and meant the purchase of an umbrella was absolutely critical, so any trips to Japan during the latter half of the month are subject to storm interference.
-For Kyoto in particular, this is an important callout since the narrow, winding alleys become quite difficult to navigate when filled with umbrellas as multiple layers of canopies end up forming–almost like a rainforest of layered treetops–that you must weave your own covering through while attempting to stay dry amidst droplets cascading off all the umbrellas around you!
+For Kyoto in particular, this is an important callout since the narrow, winding alleys become quite difficult to navigate when filled with umbrellas forming multiple layers of canopiesalmost like rainforest treetops—that you must weave your own covering through while attempting to stay dry amidst droplets cascading off all the umbrellas around you!

 Puff Sleeves